Confederate flag draining its color into a grate on the ground

 [][][]

 In high school I learned how to use Geocities to build webpages.
 I was so proud of this new skill that somehow I ended up making a website for my father’s chapter of the Sons of Confederate Veterans.
 I can’t remember if I offered or he asked, but I did it.
 That led to me message boards where people were debating the Confederate flag and the legacy of the Confederacy.
-I posted several times in defense of the flag because I felt like people were attacking my father, who I believed to be rough around the edges but well meaning.
-I wanted to stand up for him, for our legacy as oft-persecuted and mocked Southerners.
+I saw people talk about the harms and felt like people were attacking my father, who I believed to be rough around the edges but well meaning.
+I wanted to stand up for him, for our legacy as oft-persecuted and mocked Southerners, so I’d get in there and do battle.
+The internet was new and my dad couldn’t type for shit, so I felt like I was helping.

-I felt very smug about my rhetorical prowess on those message boards.
-I was parroting the bullshit I had been taught and it made my dad proud to see me doing battle on his behalf.
+I felt very smug about my rhetorical prowess on those message boards, holding my own against what I assumed were much older people, as the internet was still pretty new.
+I was parroting the bullshit I had been taught out of some misguided sense of seeking justice, and it made my dad proud to see me doing battle on behalf of his beloved Southland.
 I was maybe 16 years old and my parents’ pride was my chief currency.

 Every now and again I see a headline about another Confederate statue coming down and I wonder if to my dad it seems that the entire world is ending.
 It’s petty but I smile.